rorymcstay/car/car_app/README.md

-# Classified car ad API
+# Classified car ad webscraper

-This program consists of 3 parts.
-A Parsing library for parsing html strings to export JSON to enable the construction of a car object.
-A car class which has multiple types representing each market place.
-The difference for each is the way in which it manipulates the JSON to construct the car class.
-The car class is as follows:
+This module is a webscraper for classified adverts of cars.
+Given a few input parameters taken from the html source.
+A mapping module and a router module.
+The app will traverse the website collecting cars in parrallel using Workers.
+Each Worker controls a docker container with selenium standalone chrome image.

+The data model:

     ["market1": "Car1_url": {
                 Make: "Ford",